This page was created to support lectures on ROS in my Embedded Systems courses. Last updated in August 2020.

 - To find out the IP address of the PI, you can use “Advanced IP Scanner” to search for it.

 - Use PuTTY to establish an SSH connection to the PI.

-- Skip to the command line commands below (you can do the X11 Forwarding later):
+- Skip to the command line commands below

 - Configure PuTTY to “Enable X11 Forwarding”, see these instructions.

 *Enable Camera -> Yes

 From the many books I considered to get started, this has been my favorite as a first introduction: “A Gentle Introduction to ROS” by Jason O’Kane.
 Free PDF is available at the link, as well as a useful zip file of examples.
 The brook presents and explains concepts in “the right order” from my perspective.